jrenaud90/TidalPy/Documentation/future_structure.md

 Every model also provides vectorized `calc_*` variants that accept numpy arrays and broadcast.

-## Learning the new system
+## Learning the New System

-The best introduction is the `Demos (_x)` notebooks in the navigation: `Basics` notebooks (configuration, world building, save/load), `Physics` notebooks (orbits, tides, rheology, Love numbers, 3D heating, thermal/EOS), and `Systems` notebooks (multi-world systems, coupled thermal-orbital evolution).
+Start with the `Demos (_x)` notebooks in the navigation: `Basics` notebooks (configuration, world building, save/load), `Physics` notebooks (orbits, tides, rheology, Love numbers, 3D heating, thermal/EOS), and `Systems` notebooks (multi-world systems, coupled thermal-orbital evolution).
 The `Benchmarks (_x)` pages validate the new system against published results and track its performance.